Paksi FC: 2000s

+2010s

+In the 2010–11 Hungarian Division the team finished second and qualified for the Europa League 2011–12.

 Paks played their first international match in the Europa League 2011–12 season in Andorra where they beat UE Santa Coloma 1–0.
 The only goal of the match came in the 14th minute when Gábor Vayer scored.
 At home, they debuted with a four-goal win in Videoton's stadium, the Sóstói Stadion.
 József Magasföldi scored twice, one in each half.
 Dániel Böde and Norbert Heffler also contributed to the result.
 In the second round Paks faced the Norwegian Tromsø at home in front of 1,800 spectators, again in the Sóstói Stadion, in Székesfehérvár.
 The first goal of the match was scored by Magnus Andersen, with an equaliser from Hungarian Gábor Vayer.
 The match finished 1–1.
 In the second leg in Norway at the Alfheim Stadion Tamás Kiss scored to give Paks the lead in the 59th minute.
 Two more goals by Dániel Böde and again Tamás Kiss on the night gave Paks a 4–1 aggregate win over Tromsø.
 In the third round Paks were drawn against Scottish club Hearts.
 In the first leg in Hungary, Paks took the lead in the 32nd minute with a stunning lobbed goal by István Sipeki.
 In stoppage time at the end of the first half, Finnish referee Mattias Gestranius awarded Hearts a soft penalty, which was scored by Jamie Hamill to equalise and end the scoring on the night at the Sóstói Stadion.

 Paks were eliminated by Puskás Akadémia FC on 3–5 aggregate in the round of 16 of the 2018–19 Magyar Kupa season.

+2020s

+On 14 February 2023, György Bognár was appointed as the head coach of the club.
+In the winter break of the 2023–24 Nemzeti Bajnokság I season Paks was on the top of the table.
+The spring brought a tough competition between Paks and Ferencvárosi TC.
+On the game week 18, Paks beat Puskás Akadémia FC 2–1 at home and on game week 19 Paks beat Mezőkövesdi SE away 1–0.
+On the last match day, Paks beat Kisvárda and finished second in the 2023–24 season.